Last Updated: December 17, 2024

 • Dissolution and winding up: At some point, you may want to close your business and move on to something new.
 Your OA can make this easier by including provisions for dissolving and winding up the LLC.
 Common issues upon dissolving a business include selling the business’s assets, paying off debt, and distributing remaining profits among the existing members.
 You’ll also need to file Articles of Dissolution with the Arizona Corporation Commission.

 Unsure as to how to start creating an OA for your LLC?
-We offer a customizable template to help get you started.
+We offer a operating agreement template to help get you started.

 Do I need an operating agreement if I’m the only owner?